SteveCabral/Python/PySide6/Games/Thanksgiving/Documentation/README.md

 # Thanksgiving Family Game

 This document provides a concise project-level overview for the Thanksgiving family game (PySide6).
-It covers architecture, key modules, runtime flow, notable implementation details, known issues/limitations, and recommended extension points so you can expand the codebase safely.
+It covers architecture, key modules, runtime flow, notable implementation details, recent changes, and recommended extension points so you can expand the codebase safely.

 ---